CortexIntelligentAutomation/docs/content/en/docs/2023.7/getting-started/on-premise/add-innovation-to-72/multiple-server-with-ha/prerequisites.md

 #### Installation User

-Domain users must be available to run the Application Pools for Gateway and Flow Debugger Service.
-These users must be given `Log on as a service` and `Log on as a batch job` permissions otherwise the Application Pools will not be able to run.
+A domain user must be available to run the Application Pools for Gateway.
+This user must be given `Log on as a service` and `Log on as a batch job` permissions otherwise the Application Pools will not be able to run.
 Information about how to do this will be given during installation.

-For Flow Debugger Service, the `NETWORK SERVICE` user can also be used.

 #### Domain Requirements